bacloud14/exec/README.md

 #### To-do in Security:

-One day key client-server claim, used to change API POST encrypt endpoints (session/create/ , execution/create/ ...).
+One day key client-server claim, used to change API POST create endpoints (session/create/ , execution/create/ ...).

-In progress:
+### In progress:
 All work is in development stage, this repository is the web service and not complete.
-Also, different clients are being built: Python, Go,
+Also, different clients are being built: Python, Go, etc.

 ### Hosting:
 The service is accessible through http://130.61.120.197/ to be less memorable.
+So no domain name will be used as an opinion.

 ### Contact:
 bacloud[fourteen][at]gmail.com